 Although the two-body checks are removed from the ISG following the next measurement round, certain products of them commute with the upcoming measurement checks, and therefore, stay in the ISG.
-In the example of the red face and green checks in Fig.~\ref{fig:protocol}(b), the product of all four green checks commutes with any blue check, ensuring its membership in the ISG after round ${r=3n+1}$.
-The product of these four green checks can be multiplied with the product of the four blue checks of that red face, deriving a weight-eight plaquette operator.
+In the example of the \colorZ{} face and \colorX{} checks in Fig.~\ref{fig:protocol}(b), the product of all four \colorX{} checks commutes with any \colorY{} check, ensuring its membership in the ISG after round ${r=3n+1}$.
+The product of these four \colorX{} checks can be multiplied with the product of the four \colorY{} checks of that \colorZ{} face, deriving a weight-eight plaquette operator.
 This operator, after round ${r=3n+1}$, is part of the ISG.
 Since it is equal to a product of X and Y Paulis for each qubit, it is equivalent to a product of Z Paulis (up to a phase).
-In a similar vein, plaquette operators for green and blue faces are products of X and Y Paulis, respectively.
+In a similar vein, plaquette operators for \colorX{} and \colorY{} faces are products of X and Y Paulis, respectively.
 The plaquette operators are depicted in Fig.~\ref{fig:protocol}(b).

 Each plaquette operator [Fig.~\ref{fig:protocol}(b)] shares the same Pauli operator as the two-body checks intersecting it at a single vertex.
 Conversely, it has a different Pauli operator than the two-body checks intersecting it at two vertices.
 Consequently, these plaquette operators commute with all check operators.
-When measured (during rounds $r=2$, $r=3$, and $r=4$ corresponding to red, green, and blue faces), they will join the ISG, up to a sign derived from the measurements.
+When measured (during rounds $r=2$, $r=3$, and $r=4$ corresponding to \colorZ, \colorX, and \colorY{} faces), they will join the ISG, up to a sign derived from the measurements.
 Beyond round $r=4$, the ISG mod phases reaches a periodic steady state with the logical qubits in a mixed state (i.e., stable against the non-commuting measurements), consistently generated by all plaquette operators and the most recent measurement checks, each acquiring a sign from the measurement outcomes.